 Your wind turbine must be free-standing.
 A tower/stand will not be provided.

-The use of 3D-printed parts and components is allowed.
+The use of 3D printed parts and components is allowed.
 While you do not have to use files you created yourself, you should bring documentation about the CAD files to the Challenge and be prepared to discuss the design and the 3D printing process.
 Judges will want to make sure you understand this technology if you decide to use it.

-All teams will be given time to tweak their turbine in the tunnel before actual testing begins.
+All teams may be given time to tweak their turbine in the tunnel before actual testing begins.
 How much time will be determined by the type of event, number of entries, and free time available.

 Once the testing session begins, you will be given two minutes to set up your wind turbine inside the tunnel.

-If you are using a KidWind Generator, the wires at the base of your turbine will be attached to a circuit with a 30-ohm resistor in series and will simultaneously measure voltage and amperage.
+If you are using a KidWind Generator, the wires at the base of your turbine will be attached to a circuit with a 30 ohm resistor in series and will simultaneously measure voltage and amperage.

 If you are using a homebuilt or advanced generator, you will attach your desired load to the turbine or our measurement tools and then attach the wires at the base of your turbine to the circuit that will simultaneously measure voltage and amperage.